Dieppe Raid: German preparedness

+Much of the belief that the Germans had been forewarned was due to the 1942 film The Next of Kin, which had been made mandatory viewing to British and Canadian forces starting with the film's release in May 1942.
+The plot of The Next of Kin featured a commando raid into France very much like the Dieppe raid that was sabotaged by a German spy operating in Britain who was able to learn of the raid beforehand due to sloppy security.
+In the immediate aftermath of the Dieppe raid, many of the Canadian soldiers who survived the raid cited The Next of Kin as evidence that there had been a German spy who learned the secrets of Operation Jubilee.

+Captain Stephen Roskill, Britain's official naval historian, wrote an article for the prestigious Royal United Services Institution arguing the opposite case in 1964.
+Roskill's article relied on German documentary evidence to show that any warnings of an Allied raid on Dieppe were purely coincidental.

+In his 2023 study of the battle from the German point of view, James Shelley concluded that there was no evidence to support the view that the Germans had any specific intelligence that a raid was planned against Dieppe.

 The German convoy that bumped into the Allied ships failed to get messages to shore due to damage to their radio aerials in the fire fight; however, the operator of the long range Freya 28 (Radar) at Pourville correctly identified five columns of stationary ships at 03:45 at a range of 35 km.
 An alert was given to the Navy command who did not believe the warning, but when the ships started to head to shore a further warning was given at 04:35.
 Troops along the coast had heard gun fire out to sea and some units went to alert.
 It was 05:05 before German orders came from Le Havre for artillery to open fire.
 Within an hour the extent of the attack was being understood by German command and reserves were notified to prepare to move to the coast.